gsass/gsass.site/content/portfolio.md

 ## 2021 - dbt Labs: Task orchestration, API design, and user experience

-In early 2021 I joined dbt Labs (dbt = 'data build tool', essentially a way to declaratively configure database loads and transforms) on the Shipments team.
-The team primarily focused on interactions between the hosted software suite (dbt Cloud) and external systems such as data warehouses and background task orchestration.
+In early 2021 I joined dbt Labs (dbt = 'data build tool', a toolkit for data transforms) on the Shipments team.
+The team focused on interactions between the software suite (dbt Cloud), data warehouses, and the transform runner.

+### Environment Variable Management

 The first project I took on was launching and refining an API to set custom environment variables for data transforms (jobs).
 This was an often-requested feature which was in development when I started this job.
 I worked with Ryan, the tech lead for this project, to complete and test the first release of this API.
 We added a set of integration tests, which allowed us to assert that the API was fit for a beta release to users.

 Once released, we iterated on that beta and resolved some issues which came up in real-world use (e.g. requiring/prepending a prefix for custom variables to differentiate them from built-ins, supporting bulk edits) and issues we foresaw (supporting encrypted secret variables, query/index optimization to reduce lookup/write overhead).
 I took some time at this point to refactor the code so we could unit test the business logic for this API in isolation from the permissions/request handling code which was exercised by the integration tests.
 (If I'd come onto this project earlier, I would have likely pushed for unit tests to come first.)

-The environment variables API is still used today - at some point I helped develop a tool to define variables (and job configs) in a declarative manner similar to how Terraform would do it.
+Several months later, I rewrote the UI for environment variable management.
+Working closely with our Product Design team and another engineer, I rebuilt the UI using contemporary React (hooks, functional components) and our new component library.
+This was an excellent opportunity to pair program, and I took advantage of that to introduce this pattern, which helped my counterpart and I manage the complexity of a total rewrite.
+We chose to take the time to write automated tests for this page, making the final product more durable and regression free.

+The environment variables tools are still used today - they've been adopted by nearly all of dbt's enterprise clients.

+### Task Orchestration for Transforms

-Once we had a good grasp on job environments, the team's focus turned to job scheduling, which was a major performance bottleneck (~90% of jobs started >60s past scheduled time).
-Once again, I found myself working to develop a distributed service outside of our monolith.
-This time we chose to break from Python and write the service in Golang (because of its native threading patterns), which I learned on the fly as we developed it.
-One thing I really liked about Go (outside of how fast and graceful it is) was the pattern of starting with parameterized unit tests and avoiding any heavy mocks.
-I relished writing these simple yet effective tests, and the whole team was thrilled with the resulting quality of the code.
-At launch time, our scheduler ran 10,000 times faster than the one it replaced, and the only quality issues we found post-launch came from differences between Quartz and Unix style CRON strings.
+A few months in, my team's focus turned to job scheduling, which was a major performance bottleneck (~90% of jobs started >60s past scheduled time).
+We chose to break from Python and write the service as a distributed system using Golang, which I learned on the fly as we developed it.
+I developed a testing approech of which let us build  parameterized unit tests without any heavy mocks.
+These simple yet effective tests allowed great coverage and high quality code.
+At launch time, our scheduler ran 10,000 times faster than the one it replaced, and we only saw one minor regression at launch day.

-By this point, there was a clear need for another system modernization: overhauling our frontend to allow for simple state management and a component library.
-This meant our team had to rewrite most of our pages from scratch.
-I worked on a few of them and got to revisit some work I'd done at the very start of this job: the frontend for the Environment Variables feature.
-Working closely with our Product Design team and another engineer, I rewrote this page to use contemporary React patterns (hooks, functional components) so we could deprecate the React/Angular chimera which powered it before.
-This was an excellent opportunity to pair program, and I took advantage of that to introduce this pattern (initially using TDD to set a strong foundation), which helped my counterpart and I manage the complexity of a total rewrite and write more readable/consistent/testable code.
-Over the course of this rewrite, we were able to put some long-standing presentational issues to bed, so our new page was more consistent and readable for end users as well.

-The company continued growing throughout this time, and around the time we were done with this rewrite, we were hit with a fresh growing pain: the state of our data warehouse integrations.
-This was highlighted by a rushed, nearly disastrous race to support a new data warehouse which was gaining market share at the time.
-I had worked on code close to our integration layer prior, and had seen a pattern of user-facing bugs which suggested issues with the design of that code.
-At this point, I followed up and identified those issues.
-We were struggling with inconsistent representations of our connection/credential configs in database, which resulted in dilute/one-off schema enforcement/business logic in both the front and back end of the system.
+### Credential/Configuration Overhaul

+As our user base grew, we had to address the state of our data warehouse integrations.
+I identified an issue with the design of that code: inconsistent representations of our connection/credential configs in database, which led to inconsistent save/update behavior.
 I wrote a technical plan to move us to a better place and got to work gathering stakeholder consensus.

-Building on work I'd done earlier to prevent loss of sensitive config details on save, I updated the API views for configuring integrations to allow safe partial updates by default.
-I updated the pattern so that we used semantically appropriate verbs (PATCH for partial updates, POST for writes) instead of overloading view behavior.
-I was able to consolidate our logic in the controller layer, greatly simplifying the hooks we were using on the front end.
-Standardizing database schemas ended up being more scope than we could tackle (JSON blobs in databases: hard to remove, even after that "shortcut" loses its lustre).
-That said, we had tackled a class of bugs which was front-of-mind for our users and Support team, and were confident enough to move on to other system improvements going forward.
+Building on work I'd done earlier, I updated our controller logic to allow safe and consistent updates (PATCH for partial updates, POST for writes).
+The consolidated logic let me greatly simplify the hooks we were using on the front end.
+The team and I chose to not prioritize fixing the database schemas due to expected scope, but the new logic we'd added was more than adequate.
+In the end, this removed the third most common cause for escalated support calls, and a major pain point for users.

 ------